Pointwise rotation for homeomorphisms with integrable distortion and controlled compression: Spiraling bounds

-Next, use the modulus inequality \eqref{Modeq} to get which implies the desired estimate \eqref{p distortion}.\\ \\ \textbf{To prove $p=1$ case}, we will again use the modulus inequality \eqref{Modeq}.
+\textbf{To prove $p=1$ case}, we will again use the modulus inequality \eqref{Modeq}.
 Note that we have already lower bound for $M\left(f(\Gamma)\right)$ from \eqref{Lower bound general modulus} for any $p\geq1$.
 Therefore, we just need to estimate modulus term $M_{\K(\cdot, f)}(\Gamma)$ from above.
 To this end, let us define the function

 Note that $\rho_0$ is admissible with respect to the path family $\Gamma$.
 Therefore,